tchenuag/csppython/_sources/ch1/0112-variable-reassignment.rst

 Let's run through some example code below, step by step.

 .. codelens:: cl_reassign_1
+	:question: What is the value of num that will get printed?
+	:breakline: 4
+	:feedback: Go through line by line, with num starting at 10.
+	:correct: globals.num

 	num = 10
 	num = num + 5